Written by

 Basics of the Uston SS System

-In its basics, the Uston SS functions like all card counting methods – it assigns cards with different numerical values so that by keeping a running count, the player can track high against low cards in the deck.
-This is one of the few level-3 systems, however, and players should know that learning the structure and values in this system would probably take more than a few days.
+At its core, the Uston SS works like any card counting method – it assigns numerical values to each card so that, by keeping a running count, the player can track high versus low cards in the deck.
+However, this is one of the few level-3 systems, and players should understand that mastering its structure and values will likely take more than a few days.
 These are the numerical values used in the Uston SS:

 - 2, 3, 4, 6 – +2